ericdasse28/pycraft-training-credit-default-prediction/README.md

 5. Add `pytest` as an optional dependency in a group named `dev`

-## Exercice 2: Locking pyproject.toml dependencies with pip-tools
+## Exercise 2: Locking pyproject.toml dependencies with pip-tools

 1. Create a virtual environment and subsequently activate it